 Based on your location, the measures to be taken by you could range from setting up sanitizing stations to rearranging your entire store layout.

 Many coffee shops have done away with chairs and tables to discourage visitors from dining-in and offering only takeaway and drive-through options.
 Rental management companies and realtors are conducting virtual viewing appointments and allowing tenants and buyers to read and e-sign documents.

-Consider investing in an email marketing platform to reach out to your loyal customers.
+Consider investing in an email marketing service to reach out to your loyal customers.
 If you don’t have a budget for one, you can also use Gmail to send up to ten-thousand emails.